helsingborg-stad/app-mitt-helsingborg/README.md

 This project uses GitHub actions in combination with Fastlane to automatically build and upload builds (currently iOS only).

+CI builds are built as production-ready by default.
+For testing CI builds you can specify custom environments in-app (see [Backend selector](#backend-selector)).

 ## General

 A distinct process (e.g. "build an iOS app") is denoted as a "workflow".
 Each workflow is a separate yaml file in `.github/workflows`.
 Most workflows can be manually run from the [actions tab](https://github.com/helsingborg-stad/app-mitt-helsingborg/actions) if you have access.
 Previous workflow runs with logs and artifacts can also be found there.